-You will absorb more alcohol from a single drink after surgery.
+You will absorb 4 times as much alcohol from a single drink after surgery.
 You will get very drunk, very quickly.
-If you are to get pulled over by the police and an alcohol breath or blood test is administered, it will indicate a higher level of alcohol than you would expect.
-In order to be safe, you should restrict alcohol to rare and special occasions and no more than 1-2 drinks in a 24 hour period.
+If you are to get pulled over by the police and an alcohol breath or blood test is administered, it will indicate 4 times as much alcohol as you would expect.
+In order to be safe, you should only drink alcohol on special occasions and no more than 1-2 drinks in a 24 hour period.
 Needless to say, NEVER drive within 24 hours of a single alcoholic beverage.
 Additionally, it may also lead to increased risk for alcoholic liver cirrhosis if you drink regularly, and due to the high carbohydrate content, it will slow your weight loss significantly.